 10. Believing CMS sets prices unilaterally.
 The process involves manufacturer counter-offers, evidence submissions, and a defined methodology.
 Manufacturers participate.

 11. Not understanding that manufacturers can withdraw drugs from Medicare.
-They can in theory; in practice, the 95% excise tax under IRC Section 5000D makes withdrawal economically prohibitive.
+They can in theory; in practice, the steep excise tax under IRC Section 5000D makes withdrawal economically prohibitive.

 14. Not realizing courts have largely upheld the program.
-Manufacturer constitutional challenges have lost at district court and appellate levels.
+Manufacturer constitutional challenges have lost at the district-court and appellate levels.
 The program continues to operate.

-15. Believing pharmacists can give MFP information off-label.
-Pharmacists are limited in what they can communicate about prices.
+15. Believing pharmacists can give MFP information off the cuff.
 For specific MFP questions, contact your plan, Medicare, or GeorgiaCares.

 Quick reference: 2026 MFPs and Georgia beneficiary impact